molecule-protocol/molecule-core/README.md

 [![Foundry][foundry-badge]][foundry]

 [foundry-badge]: https://img.shields.io/badge/Built%20with-Foundry-FFDB1C.svg
 [foundry]: https://getfoundry.sh/

-## What is the Molecule Protocol?
+## What is Molecule Protocol?

-The Molecule Protocol defines a set of smart contracts for custom rule engine construction for your smart contracts.
+Molecule Protocol defines a set of smart contracts for custom rule engine construction for your smart contracts.

 The `MoleculeController.sol` smart contract serves as the controller smart contract, while `MoleculeLogic\*.sol` smart contracts are for rule construction.